uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 An updated version is being developed with filters to help users find products that fit their specific requirements.
 For instance, a user may wish to find bridging software instead of a standalone product, or a product that suits their accessibility needs.
 It will also include a filter to find software that is also compatible with Making Tax Digital for VAT.

-Software vendors have the option for their software to be listed on [software choices](https://www.gov.uk/guidance/find-software-thats-compatible-with-making-tax-digital-for-income-tax) as [software in development](https://www.gov.uk/guidance/find-software-thats-compatible-with-making-tax-digital-for-income-tax#software-in-development) once production credentials have been approved.
+Software vendors have the option for their software to be listed on [software choices](https://www.gov.uk/guidance/find-software-thats-compatible-with-making-tax-digital-for-income-tax) as [software in development](https://www.gov.uk/guidance/find-software-thats-compatible-with-making-tax-digital-for-income-tax#software-in-development) after production credentials have been approved.
 To be listed as [software available now](https://www.gov.uk/guidance/find-software-thats-compatible-with-making-tax-digital-for-income-tax#software-available-now), vendors must demonstrate:

 - they have developed to minimum functionality standards, by being granted access to the full set of APIs listed in the [minimum functionality standards](#minimum-functionality-standards) section
 - they can complete the successful onboarding for a customer - sign up, authorise software, and retrieve obligations